The Department for Education’s five-part definition of British Values is:

 Democracy

-Student surveys about issues such as bullying encourage them to share their views and opinions with the confidence that they will be listened to.
-Suggestion boxes are also available within school where students can post any questions or wants anonymously.
-These are then considered by the Pastoral Team.
-All students across the school participated in the formation of the recent Anti-Bullying Policy and revised School Rules.
+Student surveys on topics such as bullying empower pupils to share their views with confidence, knowing they will be listened to.
+Suggestion boxes are also available, allowing students to raise ideas or concerns anonymously, which are then considered by the Pastoral Team.
+Student involvement was central to the development of the recent Anti-Bullying Policy and the revision of the School Rules, ensuring they reflect the voices of those they impact most.

 Examples within the curriculum: